tldr-pages/tldr/pages/common/docker-inspect.md

 `docker inspect`

-- Display information for a container, image or volume using name or ID:
+- Display information about a container, image, or volume using a name or ID:

 `docker inspect {{container|image|ID}}`

-- Display a container IP address:
+- Display a container's IP address:

 `docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' {{container}}`